-Recently I realized that the distance I used for the star Betelgeuse – ninth-brightest star in the night sky and second-brightest in the constellation Orion the Hunter – in a popular blog post here at EarthSky had become outdated.
-I thought that this would be good time to mention how star distances are determined, while correcting Betelgeuse’s distance estimate.
+Not long after I first wrote for EarthSky about the possibility that the star Betelgeuse might explode someday, I realized that the distance I used for Betelgeuse – ninth-brightest star in the night sky and second-brightest in the constellation Orion the Hunter – had become outdated.
+So here’s a brief word about how star distances are determined (which also corrects that earlier distance estimate for Betelgeuse).
 Truth is, finding the distances to even the nearest stars is not easy.

-Ancient Greek astronomers knew how to do it but could not, because they lacked the technology.
-Oddly enough, normal-sighted people use something like this same concept – the concept of parallax, used to find distances to the nearby stars – every day without ever thinking about it.
+Ancient Greek astronomers knew how to find distances for the nearest stars, but they couldn’t actually do it, because they lacked the technology.
+Oddly enough, many people use something like this same concept – the concept of parallax, used to find distances to the nearby stars – every day without ever thinking about it.

-Normally our brains consolidate the two views, and that’s why we have stereoscopic vision.
+Normally our brains consolidate the two views, and that’s why we have stereoscopic vision and depth perception.
 The brain calculates distances based on how much the view differs.
-It is similar to how a surveyor can measure the distance to some object using triangulation.
-Our brains do it automatically.
+It’s similar to how a surveyor can measure the distance to some object using triangulation.

 In 1989, the European Space Agency (ESA) launched a satellite with a telescope above the Earth’s blurry blanket of air.
 It was called Hipparcos, named after the famed Greek astronomer Hipparchus, who applied trigonometry to the problem of stellar distances more than 2,000 years ago.

 Over several years of observations, Hipparcos provided parallax and distance data for more than 100,000 relatively nearby stars.

 This brings me back to the reason for this post.
 The original Hipparcos data gave a parallax of Betelgeuse of 7.63 milliarcseconds, which is about one-millionth the width of a full moon.
 This equates to a distance for Betelgeuse of about 430 light-years.